slashtags/web-relay/README.md

 `opts` is an object that includes the following:

+- `relay` A required url of relay server
 - `keyPair` An optional keyPair `{secretKey: Uint8Array, publicKey: Uint8Array}` to generate local drives.
 Keys have to be 32 bytes.
 - `seeders` An optional relay address, if not specified, data will be stored locally.
 - `storage` An optional storage path.